shortnamesalex/Crispin/README.md

 - C418 - Leak used on music disc Cat.

-Big thanks and hugs to: qweebo, rutherin, Snurf, xirreal, dakine, Prismatic Spirit, Chloe and Hush in Barazoku for giving me the energy and confidence to keep working on this pack.
+Big thanks and hugs to: qweebo, June, rutherin, Snurf, xirreal, dakine, Prismatic Spirit, Chloe and Hush in Barazoku for giving me the energy and confidence to keep working on this pack.

 Honourable mentions go to C418, his music is godlike.